chanzuckerberg/sorbet-rails/README.md

 ## Extending Model Generation Task with Custom Plugins

 `sorbet-rails` support a customizable plugin system that you can use to generate additional RBI for each model.
 This will be useful to generate RBI for methods dynamically added by gems or private concerns.
+If you write plugins for public gems, please feel free to contribute it to this repo.

 ### Defining a Custom `ModelPlugin`